42 Example of a three-level longitudinal model

 Luke Miratrix

-This will illustrate fitting a three level model (where we have time variation and then clusters) and extracting the various components from it.
-This is a rough document, but hopefully will be useful.
+In this case study, we illustrate fitting a three level model (where we have time variation and then clusters) and then extracting the various components from it.
 This example is based on a dataset used in Rabe-Hesketh and Skrondal, chapter 8.10, but you don’t really need that text.

-We first load the data.
-Shoving a lot of things under the rug, we have five measurements on a collection of kids in Kenya across time.
+Shoving a lot of things under the rug, in this case study we have five measurements on a collection of kids in Kenya across time.
 We are interested in the impact of improved nutrition.
 The children are clustered in schools.
-This gives a three-level structure.
+This gives a three-level structure, and we are watching kids grow.
 The schools were treated with different nutrition programs.

 kenya = read.dta( "data/kenya.dta" )